Gonorrhea Home Test Kit

 Detection of antibodies

-Your body reacts after an infection and forms antibodies.
-These can be detected in the blood after some time.
-However, it says nothing about whether the disease is cured or in need of treatment.
+Your body produces antibodies after infection, which can be detected in blood over time.
+However, this doesn't indicate whether the infection is cured or requires treatment.

 Microscopic detection and bacterial culture